swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Introduction

-This proposal modifies the API of `Task` to adopt typed throws and makes it easier to spot when an unstructured task is throwing and would have potentially "hidden" a thrown error accidentally.
+This proposal modifies the API of `Task` to adopt typed throws and makes it more difficult to ignore thrown errors accidentially.

 ## Motivation

-The purpose of the unstructured tasks is to create a new asynchronous context in which computation may happen.
+The purpose of unstructured tasks is to create a new asynchronous context in which computation may happen.
-Unstructured tasks–unlike their structured cousins (async lets, and task groups)– do not have to be awaited on and their results and thrown errors are simple to discard by just not storing and not awaiting on the created task's `.value`.
+Unlike the structured constructs (async lets and task groups), unstructured tasks to not have to be awaited.
+Their results and thrown errors are simple to discard by just not storing and not awaiting on the created task's `.value`.

-Tasks are typed using both the `Success` and `Failure` however, until the recent introduction of [typed throws][] to the language, the `Failure` type could only ever have been `Never` or `any Error`.
+Tasks are typed using both the `Success` and `Failure`.
+However, until the recent introduction of [typed throws][] to the language, the `Failure` type could only ever have been `Never` or `any Error`.

 For example, the following snippet showcases how we lose the error type information when throwing within a task:

 ```swift
 let task = Task {